Salisbury Parish

-Salisbury is a civil parish in Westmorland County, New Brunswick, Canada.
+Salisbury is a geographic parish in Westmorland County, New Brunswick, Canada.

+For governance purposes it is divided between the town of Salisbury, the village of Three Rivers, and the Southeast rural district.
+All are members of the Southeast Regional Service Commission.

-For governance purposes it is divided between the villages of Petitcodiac and Salisbury; the local service district of the parish of Salisbury, and the special service area of Havelock Inside which extends from the LSD of the parish of Havelock.
+Prior to the 2023 governance reform, the parish was divided between a much smaller village of Salisbury, the village of Petitcodiac, and the local service district of the parish of Salisbury, part of which was included in the special service area of Havelock Inside, which extended from the LSD of the parish of Havelock.
+Petitcodiac is now part of Three Rivers.

-All governance units are members of the Southeast Regional Service Commission.

 Origin of name

 The origin of Salisbury's name is uncertain.

 William F. Ganong states it was "perhaps" due to it extending nearly to Salisbury Bay, a former name of Rocher Bay.

 The Provincial Archives of New Brunswick gives two possibilities: Sir John Salbusbury, who accompanied Edward Cornwallis on his mission to establish Nova Scotia; or Salisbury, a city in Wiltshire, England.

-History
+Boundary History

-Salisbury was erected in 1787 from unassigned land west of Hillsborough, Hopewell, and Moncton Parishes.
+Salisbury was erected in 1787 from the unassigned land west of Hillsborough, Hopewell, and Moncton Parishes.

+In 1837 the western boundary of Westmorland County was altered, implicitly altering the western line of Salisbury.

-In 1838 part of Salisbury was included in the newly erected Harvey Parish.
+In 1838 the southeastern part of Salisbury was included in the newly erected Harvey Parish.

-In 1845 Albert County was erected from Westmorland County; the county line ran through Salisbury.
+In 1845 Albert County was erected from Westmorland County, with the county line running through Salisbury.

-In 1846 the county line with Albert was moved to its present location; the part of Salisbury south and east of the new line is transferred to Coverdale and Harvey Parishes.
+In 1846 the county line with Albert was moved to its present location; the part of Salisbury south and east of the new line was transferred to Coverdale and Harvey Parishes.

 In 1894 the existing boundaries of Salisbury were declared retroactive to its erection.